timharek/everyday-privacy/report.md

 ## Potential attacks
 <!-- TODO -->

-There are a lot of potential attacks that are possible with just a few bits of data associated to a name, here we will go through some of the more common attacks that are possible and that you should be aware of and how you could prevent it.
+There are potential attacks that are possible with just a few bits of data associated to a name, here we will go through some of the more common attacks that are possible and that you should be aware of and how you could prevent it.

 ### SMS Two-Factor Authentication